 How do I find out what type of coolant is in my car?

-The color of the coolant does not prove type or quality of the product.
-The best course of action is to drain and flush the system and refill it with the recommended type of coolant.
+- The colour of the coolant does not prove type or quality of the product.
+Therefore, The best course of action is to drain and flush the system.

 Which types of coolant can form sludge when mixed?

-Good quality coolants should not form sludge.
-Poorer quality coolants and/or the use of excessively hard water can form sludge.
-Mixing different types of coolant will also reduce the corrosion inhibitors effectiveness.
+- Good quality coolants should not form sludge.
+In contrast, Poorer quality coolants and/or the use of excessively hard water can form sludge.

 I want to replace /top-up the coolant, what should I use?